Book Preview, Creative Writing, writing inspiration

 In “Fire and Water” Grunow dives into the differences between the destruction fire and floods can cause to a home, and an analysis of the impact each one leaves behind.
 “A flood is worse than a fire,” a co-worker tells her.
 “After a flood, you’ll worry whenever it rains.”
 She describes the damage a heavy rain and flood caused to her home in Michigan, and the effect of storms and tornados in her childhood years living in a mobile home.
 Grunow reminisces about riding her bike with her childhood friends, picking up the metal skirting from mobile homes that was blown about, balancing the pieces on her handlebars and cutting her knees as she pedaled.
 Anything, everything, can cut something else, she remembers.

-You may also like Confessions of a "Free Spirit" Writer
+You may also like Always Learning

 Grunow’s writing is rich, lyrical, and draws parallels the one would never even think of, making for a savory reading experience.
 She digs deep into her own psyche while exploring her decision to get multiple tattoos during her college years.